-- (1) This clause applies to all students enrolled in a University award course after 1 January 2020. - (2) The "Consent Matters" module is the approved educational program about sexual misconduct and sexual harassment. - (3) The "Consent Matters" module must be completed by all students: - (a) enrolling for the first time in a University award course; and - (b) who have not previously completed the module at the University. - (4) Students required to complete the module must do so within their first semester of enrolment or, in the case of higher degree by research students, in their first research period of enrolment. - (a) Requirements for other students to complete the "Consent Matters" module may only be imposed with the approval of the Deputy Vice-Chancellor (Education). - (5) Students may apply for exemption on the grounds of personal distress by email, sent to consent-matters.module@sydney.edu.au. - (a) The Manager, Safer Communities Office will consider and determine applications for exemption. - (6) Students may appeal the result of an exemption application to the Pro Vice-Chancellor (Student Life) within: - (a) 20 working days of being informed of it; or - (b) any longer time period approved by the Pro Vice-Chancellor (Student Life) in their absolute discretion. - (7) If a student fails to comply with the requirements to complete the module without an exemption: - the student's academic records may be suppressed or higher degree progression delayed; - the Pro-Vice-Chancellor (Student Life) will issue a warning to the student stating that a failure to complete the module will prevent them from graduating; and - (c) if the module is not completed, the student will not be eligible to graduate.
+- (1) This clause applies to all students enrolled in a University award course after 1 January 2020. - (2) The "Consent Matters" module is the approved educational program about sexual misconduct and sexual harassment. - (3) The "Consent Matters" module must be completed by all students: - (a) enrolling for the first time in a University award course; and - (b) who have not previously completed the module at the University. - (4) Students required to complete the module must do so within their first semester of enrolment or, in the case of higher degree by research students, in their first research period of enrolment. - (a) Requirements for other students to complete the "Consent Matters" module may only be imposed with the approval of the Deputy Vice-Chancellor (Education). - (5) Students may apply for exemption on the grounds of personal distress by email, sent to consent-matters.module@sydney.edu.au. - (a) The Manager, Safer Communities Office will consider and determine applications for exemption. - (6) Students may appeal the result of an exemption application to the Pro Vice-Chancellor (Student Life) within: - (a) 20 working days of being informed of it; or - (b) any longer time period approved by the Pro Vice-Chancellor (Student Life) in their absolute discretion. - (7) If a coursework student who commenced from Teaching Period 2, 2024, fails to comply with the requirements to complete the module without an exemption: - (a) the student's academic records will be suppressed; - (b) the Pro-Vice-Chancellor (Student Life) will issue a warning to the student stating that a failure to complete the module will prevent them from graduating; and - (c) if the module is not completed, the student will not be eligible to graduate. - (8) If a Higher Degree by Research candidate fails to comply with the requirements to complete the module without an exemption, their candidature progression will be delayed.